 Nicholas Kristof, The New York Times

 Click here to see a 9-minute video that gives an overview of Education First Cambodia's Women Scholars program.

 With your support, Education First Cambodia continues to expand:

 - Education First Cambodia currently supports 31 students in its Women Scholar's program and has 54 graduates of that program.

 - In 2021, Education First Cambodia began its Essential Support Program, which supports additional female university students who worked hard to make it to university but face particular hardships by paying their university tuition.
 Education First Cambodia currently supports six Essential Support students.

 - In 2019, Education First Cambodia established a dormitory and leadership center where its Women Scholars can live, study, and bond into a network that will support each other throughout their careers.
 Education First Cambodia also uses the leadership center to expand the critical thinking and other training it provides, assist the students to find career-building internships, invite speakers who can both educate and inspire, and help the brightest of the students secure scholarships to pursue graduate studies overseas.

 "Thanks so much for giving me this opportunity to help such keen students who want to progress despite the barriers they face."

 Hindpal, Volunteer Tutor for Women Scholars

 We welcome your support!
-Help us give new lives to these talented young women and children.
+Help us give new lives to these talented young women.